-- Use intermediate knowledge of early childhood development and of individual children for creating and implementing curriculum, teaching practices, and learning environments that are safe, healthy, respectful, culturally and linguistically responsive, developmentally appropriate, supportive and challenging for each child. - × Establish respectful, reciprocal relationships that engage families in their child's development and learning as collaborative partners. - X Use observation, documentation and assessment to inform instruction and planning in early learning settings. - × Create an inclusive classroom culture, maintain supportive relationships and interactions with young children and use a broad repertoire of developmentally appropriate, culturally and linguistically relevant, anti-bias and evidencebased teaching skills and strategies that reflect the principles of universal design for learning and meet the needs of each child. - × Use knowledge of child development and early learning standards to select and create curriculum that counters biases and stereotypes, fosters young children's interest in the content areas, and facilitates individual and group learning. - × Use collaborative, reflective, and intentional practice in their work with young children and as members of the early childhood profession. - × Support and advocate for young children in their care.
+- Use intermediate knowledge of early childhood development and of individual children for creating and implementing curriculum, teaching practices, and learning environments that are safe, healthy, respectful, culturally and linguistically responsive, developmentally appropriate, supportive and challenging for each child. - Establish respectful, reciprocal relationships that engage families in their child's development and learning as collaborative partners. - 3 Use observation, documentation and assessment to inform instruction and planning in early learning settings. - Create an inclusive classroom culture, maintain supportive relationships and interactions with young children and use a broad repertoire of developmentally appropriate, culturally and linguistically relevant, anti-bias and evidencebased teaching skills and strategies that reflect the principles of universal design for learning and meet the needs of each child.

+5 Use knowledge of child development and early learning standards to select and create curriculum that counters biases and stereotypes, fosters young children's interest in the content areas, and facilitates individual and group learning.

+- Use collaborative, reflective, and intentional practice in their work with young children and as members of the early childhood profession. - Support and advocate for young children in their care.

-Course num nber and title# credits
+Course nu Course number and title # credits

 ECE 177 Multi-age Groups1

 ECE 179 Child Portfolios in ECE1

 ECE 185 Field Trips in Early Childhood1

-ECE 187 Cooking Experiences for Young Children1
+ECE 187 Cooking Experiences for Young Children 1

 ECE 188 Block Play and Woodworking

-for Young Children1
+for Young Children

 ECE 238 Administration of ECE Programs 3

 ED 101 Teachers Make a Difference:

-Exploring the K-5 Classroom
+Exploring the K-5 Classroom1

-BA 188 Customer Service Skills
+BA 188 Customer Service Skills 2

 CG 209 Job Finding Skills1

-WR 122 Argumentative Writing
+WR 122 or WR 122Z Composition II 4

-Up to 3 credits of Physical Education (PE) courses
+Up to 3 credits of Physical Education (PE) courses Up to 3 credits of Set Three Community-based Training (1 credit per 10 hours)

-Up to 3 credits of Set Three Community-based Training (1 credit per 10 hours) Up to 3 credits of foreign language
+Up to 3 credits of foreign language

-Placement into WR 115.
-Recommended: ECE 120
+Placement into IRW 115 or WR 115.
+Recommended: ECE 120 or Step 8 in the Oregon Registry.

-Fall Early Childhood Development: Birth to Age 8 ECE 126, 3 cr Children's Health, Nutrition & Safety or Resilience & Wellness for Educators HE 262, 3 cr or ECE 222, 3 cr College Survival & Success CG 101, 1 cr 7 Credits ear One Winter Inclusion of Children with Special Needs or Supporting Dual-Language Learners: Birth to Age 8 ECE 234, 3 cr or ECE 223, 3 cr Introduction to Expository Writing WR 115, 4 cr (or higher) ECE Elective 3 cr 10 Credits × Spring Art, Music & Movement: Birth to Age 8 or Trauma-Informed Care and Education: Birth to Age 8 ECE 235, 3 cr or ECE 237, 3 cr Language and Literacy in Early Childhood Education or S.T.E.A.M.: Birth to Age 8 ECE 236, 3 cr or ECE 232, 3cr 6 Credits
+Fall Early Childhood Development: Birth to Age 8 ECE 126, 3 cr Children's Health, Nutrition & Safety or Resilience & Wellness for Educators HE 262 or ECE 222, 3 cr College Survival and Success: Personal Responsibility CG 101, 1 cr 7 Credits ear One Winter Inclusion of Children with Special Needs or Supporting Dual Language Learners: Birth to Age 8 ECE 234 or ECE 223, 3 cr Introduction to Expository Writing WR 115, 4 cr (or higher) ECE Electives 3 cr 10 Credits × Spring Art, Music & Movement: Birth to Age 8 or Trauma-Informed Care and Education: Birth to Age 8 ECE 235 or ECE 237, 3 cr Language and Literacy in Early Childhood Education or S.T.E.A.M.: Birth to Age 8 ECE 236 or ECE 232, 3cr 6 Credits